tamsanh/scala-cobol-interpreter/readme.md

     [Column Name] [Column Type] [Byte Number]
         The column pattern is your basic pattern that represents a column that will be parsed.
         The byte number represents how many bytes will be consumed by this column.
-        Repetition is allowed in Column Name space.
-This will come in handy with Expressions in Occurs blocks Column Types: Int, Char, Comp3, Fill
+        Column Types: Int, Char, Comp3, Fill
-            See Column Types for more detail

     Switch [Switch Column Name] [Switch Value Type] [Switch Bytes] Case [Case Value]